chris-short/devopsish.com/content/post/141/notes.md

 [**PagerDuty Summit 2019**](https://summit.pagerduty.com/) is Sept 23-25 in San Francisco.
 It's three days of interactive workshops, keynotes, and breakouts with topics focusing on cutting edge incident response techniques, resilience engineering, managing team health, continuous improvement, DevSecOps, machine learning, and other intersections with real-time operations.
 Join experts from Google, Microsoft, Hashicorp, Twilio, Salesforce, Gremlin, Honeycomb, Adobe, AWS, and more.
 [Register](https://summit.pagerduty.com/summit2019/register?c_280637=PDS19OT) with code *PDS19DOISH* to save 50% and attend for $350. *SPONSORED*

 [**DevRel is a Force Multiplier**](https://cshort.co/2K9XsgV)
 Featuring interviews with Developer Relations professionals from many successful companies including Red Hat, Google, Chef, Docker, Mozilla, SparkPost, Heroku, Twilio, CoreOS, and more, and with a foreword by Jono Bacon, *The Business Value of Developer Relations* is the perfect book for anyone who is working in the tech industry and wants to understand where DevRel is now and how to get involved.
-Don’t get left behind — join the community today. *SPONSORED*
+Don't get left behind — join the community today. *SPONSORED*

+{{< notes-note >}}

 ## Notes